Table of Contents

 Bring your own analytics to Pika.
 We support:

-Password-protected Blog
+Password-protected blog

 Password-protected Pika blogs are available to all Pika customers.
 From your Dashboard, visit Settings > Labs to turn it on and enter a password.
 When password protection is enabled, your entire Pika site will require the password to be entered in order to see it.